 Which Retirement Plans Apply?

-For those people who love Roth style plans, these ones do not qualify because the rules associated with Roth’s are different.
+Also keep in mind that this rule only applies to traditional-style retirement plans (no taxes now, pay taxes at retirement).
+For those people who love Roth-style plans (pay taxes now, no taxes at retirement), these ones do not qualify because the rules associated with Roth’s are different.
 With a Roth, contributions are available anytime for withdrawal.
 Only the earnings have to wait until age 59-1/2.

 Unfortunately this rule does not extend to IRA’s.
 When it comes to an IRA, you simply have to wait until age 59-1/2 unless you meet one of the other special requirements.
 OR you could use one of the other special early withdrawal techniques like a 72(t) rule / SEPP or a Roth IRA Conversion Ladder.